Some of the most colorful and expressive phrases in English are idioms from Shakespeare. We still use many of them in everyday conversation.

 Iago actually hated Othello and was trying to make him jealous.
 Iago created the green-eyed monster that led Othello to suspect and kill his wife—and then himself when he learned she was innocent.

 Shakespeare’s plays are full of powerful insights into human psychology and creative ways to express them.
-Read them for yourself, with some help from modernized versions here (side by side with the originals).
 If you’re wondering which one to try, look at BBC’s short summaries.
 (They’re written as if they were headlines in one of the scandal-loving tabloid newspapers.)

 For ideas on how to teach Shakespeare to students still learning English (using the above resources and more) see the British Council's suggestions.